Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Results

-We observe that for a given combination of tensor ranks $(\nu_1, \nu_2, \nu_3)$, there can be multiple distinct ways to perform contractions, each corresponding to a different contraction path.
+We observe that for a given combination $(\nu_1, \nu_2, \nu_3)$, there can be multiple distinct ways to perform contractions, each corresponding to a different contraction path in Cartesian space.
 Drawing inspiration from e3nn~\citep{e3nn}, we define each such distinct contraction configuration as a path.
-Specifically, if $k$ indices are contracted between the first and second tensors, the number of possible paths can be computed without considering any symmetries.
-It equals the number of ways to select $k$ contracted indices from the first tensor and $k$ contracted indices from the second tensor, multiplied by the number of permutations of these $k$ indices.
-Since Cartesian tensors correspond to reducible representations and therefore contain redundant information, Cartesian-based-tensor-contraction models~\citep{HotPP, CAMP} typically include only a single path for each combination and may directly embedding radial information to edge.
-In contrast, by employing ICTD, we have the flexibility to incorporate either all possible paths or only a single path to achieve a desirable effect, and assign a radial-dependent weight to each.
+Specifically, if $k$ indices are contracted, the number of possible paths can be computed without considering any symmetries.
+It equals the number of ways to select $k$ contracted indices from the first tensor and second tensor, multiplied by the number of permutations of these $k$ indices.
+Since Cartesian tensors correspond to reducible representations and therefore contain redundant information, Cartesian-based models~\citep{HotPP, CAMP} typically include only a single path for each combination and may directly embedding radial information to edge.
+In contrast, by employing ICTD, we have the flexibility to switch between irreducible and reducible Cartesian tensors.
+In the irreducible representation, the paths are often symmetric, allowing us to select only one of them.
 The second type of operation consists of linear combinations of tensors with identical rank $\nu$, resulting in new tensors of the same rank.
 Specifically, given $\tilde{c}$ input tensors $\prescript{\nu}{\tilde{c}}{\mathbf{T}}$, we can construct $c$ output tensors $\prescript{\nu}{c}{\mathbf{T}}$ of the same rank through a learnable linear transformation.
-This operation can be interpreted as treating each tensor as a neuron, thereby enabling linear operations to be applied.
-In fact, similar to approaches such as NequIP and HotPP~\citep{NequIP, HotPP}, one could introduce nonlinearity via gating to construct multi-layer perceptrons (MLPs) for tensor with $\nu>0$.
-However, in TACE, we apply only linear operations to tensors with $\nu > 0$, without introducing additional nonlinearities.
-Nonlinearity is introduced only in the radial network and in the final readout layer.